albertlee64/MSDS451_Financial_Engineering_Assignment_1/README.md

+# Instructions for Running and Testing the Program

+Setup Instructions
+1. Clone the Repository
+bash
+Copy
+Edit
+2. Create Virtual Environment (Optional but Recommended)
+3. Install Required Packages
+4. Run in Jupyter Notebook -

 # MSDS451 Financial Engineering Assignment 1

 This project builds a machine learning pipeline to predict the 5-day direction (up/down) of Booz Allen Hamilton (BAH) stock using technical indicators and price-derived features.
 It leverages XGBoost for classification, includes extensive feature engineering, time series cross-validation, and backtesting with return comparisons against a Buy & Hold strategy.